+1 factors.
 2 It's complicated.
 I think one of the risks, at 3 any point, is oversimplifying, but those are two very 4 important factors.

-5 Q Thank you.
-When did the first wave end roughly in6 Canada?

-7 A Well, would have been the late spring of 2020, and I 8 don't have the graphs ahead of me, but I certainly 9 think by May absolutely.

-10 Q At what point did the data indicate that the IFR was no 11 longer severe or high or whatever word you want to use?
+When did the first wave end roughly in 5 Thank you.
+0 6 Canada?
+7 Well, would have been the late spring of 2020, and I don't have the graphs ahead of me, but I certainly 8 9 think by May absolutely.
+10 0 At what point did the data indicate that the IFR was no 11 longer severe or high or whatever word you want to use?
 12 You used the word "severe"; at what point did the data 13 indicate that the IFR was no longer severe?
 14 Α Well, it was within a couple months as we gathered more By the end of the first wave, the idea of the 15 data. dramatic difference in mortality between the young and 16 17 the old was evident, and by the end of that first wave, you know, within the first kind of three months, we had 18 a rough estimate at that point of what the IFR would 19 20 be, and then since then, it's been just trending down.
 21 Again, as more and more people get infected, and, 22 unfortunately, the -- you know, the oldest, the 23 frailest have already died, the IFR has been trending 24 down.

-Q Would you say the official definition of a pandemic is objective or subjective?
+25 Would you say the official definition of a pandemic is 26 objective or subjective?

-1 A Well, I think any definition, you know, you can get 2 pedantic about it, but SARS-CoV-2 is clearly a 3 pandemic.
+Well, I think any definition, you know, you can get 1 Α pedantic about it, but SARS-CoV-2 is clearly a 2 3 pandemic.
 Some people define it as, you know, 4 affecting multiple continents.
-Some people will argue 5 the first pandemic was the Antonine plague in the '160s 6 because it occurred in Africa, Europe, and Asia.
-And, 7 at least based on the records we have, we don't know of 8 any other infection before then that occurred on three 9 different continents.
+Some people will argue the first pandemic was the Antonine plague in the '160s 5 6 because it occurred in Africa, Europe, and Asia.
+7 at least based on the records we have, we don't know of any other infection before then that occurred on three 8 9 different continents.
 So it depends on how you define 10 your terms, but I think it's clear that SARS-CoV-2 is a 11 pandemic; there's no doubt about it.
-12 Q Is it pandemic because it's "pan" because it's global?
-13 A Well, yeah.
-It comes from you know, "pandemic" just 14 comes from the Latin root of "pan", which is all, and 15 "demus", which is people, and so it's all people.
-16 We've seen that.
+12 Is it pandemic because it's "pan" because it's global?
+0 13 It comes from -- you know, "pandemic" just Α Well, yeah. comes from the Latin root of "pan", which is all, and 14 "demus", which is people, and so it's all people.
+15 We've seen that.
 Like it's even on Antarctica.
-I 17 think this is the first pandemic in history that's been 18 on all seven continents.
-19 Q Is there no severability criteria for determining 20 something is or is not a pandemic?
-21 A Yeah, you know, I think for something like seasonal 22 influenza, you have global infections every year, you 23 have waves every year, and so you would talk about 24 severity, so we would have a pandemic when in the 25 scientific literature about influenza, we talk about 26 antigenic drifts, which is the small changes that occur
+16 Ι 17 think this is the first pandemic in history that's been on all seven continents.
+18 Is there no severability criteria for determining 19 0 20 something is or is not a pandemic?
+21 Yeah, you know, I think for something like seasonal Α 22 influenza, you have global infections every year, you 23 have waves every year, and so you would talk about 24 severity, so we would have a pandemic when -- in the 25 scientific literature about influenza, we talk about 26 antigenic drifts, which is the small changes that occur